 Sport and Outdoor Adventure Based Learning (OABL) activities make up an important part of the timetable at Pambula Beach FLC, and help us to build a positive community within our school.
-In 2020, we had strong relationships with the local Bega Shire recreational centre where we maintained a regular weekly booking to participate in sporting programs.

-We were also successful in gaining funding through Sporting Schools Grants which has allowed us to run an exciting mountain biking programs.
+In 2022, we had strong relationships with the local Bega Shire recreational centre where we maintained a regular weekly booking to participate in sporting programs.
+We were also successful in gaining funding through Sporting Schools Grants which has allowed us to run an exciting Stand-Up Paddling Program.
+Wellbeing Workshops such as on Drug and Alcohol Awareness, Nutrition and Mental Health were conducted by external providers.

-Wellbeing Workshops

-Workshops such as on Drug and Alcohol Awareness, Nutrition and Mental Health were conducted by external providers.
 Staff delivered a variety of alternative workshops inhouse using the PDHPE curriculum as a guide.

 Our youth workers also made outreach visits, wellbeing calls and conducted activities during the school holidays to offer additional support where required and to ensure our young people stayed connected.
+In 2022, we participated in state and regional First Nations activities including Sorry Day, Reconciliation Day & NAIDOC week.
+Craft and Art Projects We have had many young people choose to engage regularly in different art and craft electives offered throughout the year.